GlenDC/L10n.unity/package/Assets/L20n/README.txt

     play with them and discover how they work.
     This will give you a quick overview of what is possible and what you can expect.

-    After that I would recommend opening the Localize (.byte) files.
+    While you're doing that I would recommend opening the Localize (.byte) files.
     These contain the actual localizations used in the examples.
-    You can find them under `Resources/L20n/examples`.
+    You can find them under `examples/_other/Resources/L20n/examples`.

     After that you are ready to start.
 It takes a while to get used to it as it means that the relationship between developer and translator shifts.